Thomas J. McKean: Civil War service

 When the American Civil War began in 1861, McKean chose to follow his home state and the Union cause.
 On June 1 he was appointed the paymaster of the Union Army, and then led the cavalry of the Department of the Gulf beginning on September 18.
 McKean was briefly in charge of prisoner of war camps in Missouri, and was appointed a brigadier general in the Union Army on November 21.

 McKean commanded at Jefferson City, Missouri, from December to March 1862.
 He was then given divisional command in the Army of the Tennessee on April 10.
 He fought in the Battle of Corinth in Mississippi on October 3–4, and then led his division until December 9.
 McKean then commanded numerous districts across Union-held departments throughout 1863, 1864, and until July 10, 1865.
 McKean was appointed to the rank of brevet major general on March 13 for his war service, and was mustered out of the volunteer service on August 24.

-Postbellum
+Postwar

 After the American Civil War ended in 1865, McKean returned home to Iowa.
 He was elected Marion's mayor that year, and took up farming close to the city until 1869.
 He served as a delegate to the Republican convention in Chicago, Illinois, in 1868.
 McKean was offered the position of pension agent of the eastern Iowa district in early 1870, but he declined it.
 That April he died in Marion, Iowa, and was buried in the city's Oak Shade Cemetery.